-- A SENCO

-- Four Learning Mentors, providing in-class, group and one-to-one support for students with Additional Needs.
+- A SENCO - Four Learning Mentors, providing in-class, group and one-to-one support for students with Additional Needs.

-- One part time Teaching Assistant

 Sometimes it is necessary to consult with outside agencies to receive their more specialised expertise.
 Some of the agencies used by the school include: